 Mahesh Bhupathi and Hemachandra Javeri (former Nike country head) owned Indian brand Zeven has managed to secure the merchandise rights for Indian Cricket Council (ICC) in India and other territories.
 This 23-territory, the exclusive deal has become the biggest, multi-territory deal with respect to cricketing gear ever.
 The contract will be for a term of four years, where Zeven will have the exclusive license to make merchandise such as apparels, footwear, accessories etc

 Managing copyright infringement case

 Compared to a trademark or patent infringement, assessment of copyright infringement is ambiguous and not very straight forward.
 A series of tests ranging from the look and feel test to abstraction and comparison test are used to determine whether works are substantially similar to the story, plot, sequence and/or other levels.
 Mere copying of a theme or concept would not give rise to copyright infringement.
-Allegations of copyright infringement (especially with respect to films) can be effectively managed at both procedural and substantive levels.
-From appropriate responses to legal notices to strategic defenses to lawsuits, steps may be taken to build consensus against copyright infringing allegations.
+Allegations of copyright infringement (especially with respect to films) can be effectively managed at both procedural and substantive levels by taking measures like sending appropriate responses to legal notices, taking strategic defenses to lawsuits and other steps to overcome the copyright infringement allegations.